MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-push-notifications/index.md

 ### Authenticated notifications
 Authenticated notifications are push notifications that are sent to one or more `userIds`.
 For authenticated notifications, the **push.mobileclient** scope element should be mapped to the security check used for the application.

+1. Load the MobileFirst Operations Console and navigate to **[your application] → Security → Map Scope Elements to Security Checks**, click on **Create New** or edit an existing scope mapping entry.
+2. Select a security check.
+Then, click **Add**.

 > **Note:** In the beta release, authenticated notifications are **not supported** in Cordova applications.